yu-ta-sato/city2graph/docs/source/index.rst

 .. figure:: _static/morph_net_overview.png
    :width: 1000px
-   :alt: A morphological network in Liverpool
+   :alt: A morphological graph in Liverpool
    :align: center

-   A morphological network of 500m walking distance in Liverpool
+   A morphological graph of 500m walking distance in Liverpool

 >> For details, see :doc:`examples/morphological_networks_from_overturemaps`